JosvanGoor/ray-ez/readme.md

 * !!goochshader: this class renders the scene with gooch shading
     + !!supports toon-edges
 * !!normalshader: (debug-based) this class renders the scene based on surface normals.
-* !!phongshader: this class renders the scene with phong shading
+* phongshader: this class renders the scene with phong shading
-* !rendermodel: this class is the (virtual) baseclass of all rendermodels.
+* rendermodel: this class is the baseclass of all rendermodels.
+    + supports: threading.
     + !!supports: refraction
-    + !!supports: reflection
+    + supports: reflection
-    + !!supports: (soft) shadows.
+    + !supports: (!!soft) shadows.

 ### shapes
 This category contains raytracable shapes
 * !!disk: class representing a disk, or plane when radius is set to infinite.
 * !!mesh: class represents a mesh consisting of a multitude of triangles.
-* !shape: baseclass for every shape.
+* shape: baseclass for every shape.
-* !!sphere: class representing a perfect sphere.
+* sphere: class representing a perfect sphere.
 * !!triangle: class represents a (clockwise) triangle.

-#### threads
-This category contains threading functionality to ensure maximum performance! :)
-* !!task: this (virtual)class represents a "thing" a thread can do.
-* !!thread: This (virtual) class represents a general purpose thread.
-* !!workerpool: a class that functions as a task-dispensing unit for workerthreads.